Darius D. Hare: Biography

 Born near Adrian, Ohio, Hare attended the common schools.

+Civil War

 During the Civil War, he enlisted in March 1864 as a private in the Signal Corps of the Union Army, and served during the remainder of the conflict.
 He mustered out of the army in 1865 and returned home.

+Career after the war

 After the war, Hare attended the University of Michigan Law School.
 He was admitted to the bar in September 1867 and commenced practice in Carey, Ohio.
 He moved to Upper Sandusky, Ohio, in May 1868, and served as the mayor of Upper Sandusky from 1872-82.

+Congress

 Hare was elected as a Democrat to the Fifty-second and Fifty-third Congresses (March 4, 1891–March 3, 1895).
 He declined to be a candidate for renomination in 1894.

 Death

 He continued the practice of law until his death in Upper Sandusky on February 10, 1897.
 He was interred in Oak Hill Cemetery.